pedrozadotdev/react-native-themed-stylesheet/README.md

 An object containing the following properties:

-- ThemeProvider: Theme Provider
+- `ThemeProvider`: Theme Provider.
-- useStyle: Hook to create Named StyleSheets
+- `useStyle`: Hook to create Named StyleSheets.
-- useTheme: Hook to get access to ThemeContext
+- `useTheme`: Hook to get access to ThemeContext.

 ---